Student Support Network Transition and Mentoring Program

 How does the Mentoring Program Work?

-Every new first year student (or mentee) is assigned to a senior student (or mentor) when they commence their studies at the Conservatorium.
-As part of this process, each new student is also placed in a small group with other first year students who share the same mentor.
-Most groups have 5 or 6 new students.
+Every new first year student undergraduate becomes part of a group supported by a CSA member.
+This group first meets on Orientation day and joins together several times during 1st semester.
 We try to match the degree program of the mentor and mentee.
 Ideally, we also try to match on the basis of Principal Study although this isn’t always possible.
 Mentors are not meant to deal with serious academic or personal issues but they are supportive help points and often provide the most immediate means of learning about main campus services as well as life at the Conservatorium.
 New students can, of course, opt out of the program but all students are very warmly encouraged to participate.

 How do you I volunteer as a Mentor?